sjhloco/build_fabric/README.md

 ## Running playbook

-The device configuration is applied using Napalm with the differences always saved to file (*/device_configs/diff*) and optionally printed to screen.
+The device configuration is applied using Napalm with the differences always saved to *~/device_configs/diff/device_name.txt* and optionally printed to screen.
 Napalm *commit_changes* is set to *True* meaning that Ansible *check-mode* is used for *dry-runs*.
 It can take 3 to 4 minutes to deploy the full configuration when including the service roles so the Napalm default timeout has been increased to 240 seconds.

 Due to the declarative nature of the playbook and inheritance between roles there are only a certain number of combinations that the roles can be deployed in.